paketo-buildpacks/blog/content/posts/0031-ubi-builders-promotion.md

-It's now time to move the [builder-ubi-base](https://github.com/paketo-community/builder-ubi-base) and [builder-ubi-buildpackless-base](https://github.com/paketo-community/builder-ubi-buildpackless-base) over to the packet-buildpacks organization.
+It's now time to move the [builder-ubi-base](https://github.com/paketo-community/builder-ubi-base) and [builder-ubi-buildpackless-base](https://github.com/paketo-community/builder-ubi-buildpackless-base) over to the paketo-buildpacks organization.
 We plan to do the move Wednesday April 16th.

 We are publishing this blog post because this will impact users who have been using the builders to build their application with pack.
 We plan to update the instructions in